happner/happner-2/docs/configuration.md

 ### Listen First

 The `config.listenFirst` parameter causes the server to go to listen at first step in startup.
-This is necessary in cases where the server needs to be accessible immediately. (eg. if 2 servers have endpoints to each other)
+This is necessary in cases where the server needs to be accessible immediately. (eg. happner-cluster)

+Note that listenFirst overrides deferListen.

 ### Datalayer Config